QuantEcon/lecture-python.myst/lectures/newton_method.md

 We consider an easy, one-dimensional fixed point problem where we know the solution first and solve it using both successive approximation and Newton's method.

-Then we generalise Newton's method to multi-dimensional settings to solve multiple goods market equilibrium.
+Then we generalize Newton's method to multi-dimensional settings to solve multiple goods market equilibrium.

 We use the following imports in this lecture